Clifford A. Henricksen: Experience

 A lifelong musician, Cliff Henricksen is aware of the importance of the musical arts and their benefits to society that transcend technology.
 As an experienced player and composer, he knows this from a true artist's perspective.
 As an MIT-educated scientist and engineer he has also made it his life's work to bring innovation to the technology associated with the business of professional audio and musical performance.

 He has held key senior technical positions at Altec Lansing (Anaheim CA), Community Professional Systems, Electro-Voice, US Sound and Bose Corporation, where he was a key contributor to the invention, development and commercial launch of breakthrough technologies and products that have advanced and inspired the art of live music and professional/engineered sound for over 40 years.
 In doing so, he was able to contribute directly to enhanced market presence and increased business for his employers.

 He was co-owner of US Sound, a "super contractor" with a patented and proprietary sound system components and overall system concept of his creation.
 It was called "Coherent Zone Technology".
 Engineered systems were installed, first, in the OMNI Arena (Atlanta) and later at Madison Square Garden (New York City) and used for many years for normal MSG events of all kinds.
 A road system was developed for The Judds and for solo shows of Wynonna Judd, mixed by house engineer John Cooper, and for Bruce Springsteen in collaboration with Audio Analysts of Colorado Springs.
-US Sound was sold at its prime to Bose Corporation where its product line (renamed "Panaray LT") still is the mainstay of Bose's large-venue engineered sound business.
+US Sound was sold at its prime to Bose Corporation where its product line (renamed "Panaray LT") allowed Bose to enter the large-venue engineered sound business.
 At Bose, Cliff went on to invent the famous "L1" line array and co-developed technologies and methodologies used in current "Room Match" and "Show Match" systems.